ProfRandom/WCB-Canon/Canon Files/Stars 6 - Solar Analogs and Habitability.md

 > **Keppy**: And that doesn't help at all — that could mean *any* star, really.

-You're right; so, for our purposes we have our own definitions, based on *orbits* and the ontozones.
+You're right; so, for our purposes we have our own definitions, based on *orbits* and the animozones.
 But, first, a survey of existing terminology.

 ## Existing Definitions
 A *Sun-like star* is a broad term used to describe stars that share characteristics with our own Sun.
 Astronomers often categorize them into a hierarchy based on their *physical* similarity to the Sun.
 They all need to be main-sequence stars**, actively fusing hydrogen into helium in their core, like our Sun.
 Otherwise: